 We’ll install pandas the same way we installed the JupyterLab earlier: Our new friend pipenv.

 Let’s pick up where we left off at the end of chapter 2.
 Save your notebook by clicking the disk icon or selecting “save and checkpoint” from the file menu.
 Then switch to your command prompt and hit

 That will kill your notebook and return you to the command line.
-There we’ll install pandas using pip.
+There we’ll install pandas:

 Now let’s restart our notebook and get back to work.

-Reopen your notebook and create a new cell at the top.
+Reopen your notebook and create a new cell at the top of your Jupyter notebook.
 There we will import the pandas library for use in our script.
 Type in the following and hit the play button again.

 If nothing happens, that’s good.
 It means you have pandas installed and ready.

 If you get an error message, return to the prerequisites section make sure you have everything installed properly.

 If you do and it still doesn’t work, copy and paste the tail end of your error message into Google.
 Among the results there will almost certainly be others working through the same problem.